JasselD/JasselNotes/COMP607/Cloud computing.md

 		- Measured service:
 			- Cloud systems automatically control and optimize resource usage through metering capabilities, so users are billed only for what they use

+**Cloud Models
+- 3 primary types
+- Infrastructure as a Service (IaaS)